-Training an object detection model should be an easy task today but can still feel struggling.
-We will learn how to choose, tune and train any deep-learning architecture seamlessly to counter this problem.
+Today, training an object detection model should be an easy task but some can still struggle.
+In this article, we will learn how to choose, tune and train any deep-learning architecture seamlessly to counter this problem.

-I used to train Yolov3 a few years ago and it was awesome, let’s check those brand new architectures and create even better models !
+As I used to train Yolov3 a few years ago and it was awesome, I thought it'd be a great idea to check those brand new architectures and create even better models!

-So I start searching for tutorials, Github repos, or even pre-trained weights so I can start using those fancy new architectures on my own data and see if I can produce better AI models for my company’s tasks.
+So I started searching for tutorials, Github repos, or even pre-trained weights so I could start using those new fancy architectures on my own data to see if I could produce better AI models for my company’s tasks.

-But the truth is, even if I found the resources needed to train those architectures, I usually end up with the feeling that the results are not far greater than those I managed to get a few years ago.
+But the truth is, even if I found the resources needed to train these architectures, I usually ended up feeling like the results were not far greater than those I managed to get a few years ago.

-Is it my fault ?
-I made mistake in my code ? maybe my dataset isn’t that great ?
-How can I rapidly know if it’s better than other models ?
+Is it my fault?
+Did I make any mistake in my code?
+Maybe my dataset isn’t that great?
+How can I rapidly know if it’s better than other models?

-So how can you really be sure of your ability to train and reproduce results ?
-Always have the best architecture at the tips of your fingers ?
-And finally choose the best algorithms for YOUR BUSINESS PROBLEMS ?
+So how can you really be sure of your ability to train and reproduce results?
+How can you make sure to always have the best architecture at the tips of your fingers?
+And how can you finally choose the best algorithms for your business problems?

-That’s what we will cover in this article, we will divide the work in a few parts :
+That’s what we will cover in this article.
+We'll divide this piece in the following parts: